 Employees and students who may encounter human blood or other potentially infectious materials receive annual training.

-For non-research staff: Go to the Bloodborne Pathogens Training for Non-Researchers Page, read the information, and complete the quiz successfully (link on page).
-WE WILL NO LONGER BE USING VIVID LMS.
+For non-research staff: Go to the Bloodborne Pathogens Training for Non-Researchers Page, review the PowerPoint, and complete the quiz successfully (link on page).

 For Researchers (PIs, students, and other faculty/ staff specifcially working with human cells/ tissues, blood, or other human body fluids): All Bloodborne Pathogens Training is done through CITI Program.
 Register using your UWM account and afilliate with UWM.